-I belive that current methods of teaching compter science do not encourage experimentation and independence and are not fun this causes computer science to have one of the largest univeristy dropout rates.
+I believe that current methods of teaching computer science do not encourage experimentation and independence and are not fun this causes computer science to have one of the largest university dropout rates.
 However there is nothing more annoying than one who pokes holes in existing systems without providing and alternative.
-However on thinking I found that I could not think of an easy way to implement this so as a comprimise as i go through my current A level course i will attempt to make studying as fun and pracical as possible and compile my notes here.
+However on thinking I found that I could not think of an easy way to implement this so as a compromise as I go through my current A level course I will attempt to make studying as fun and practical as possible and compile my notes here.

 1. information-representation